 Prior considerations

-Shrimp generally like stable conditions: no big, sudden changes.
-If you keep fish, then the chances are that you’re used to carrying out larger and more frequent water changes than the shrimp will enjoy, but these can trigger premature moults and unexplained deaths.
+Shrimp generally like stable conditions: no large, sudden changes.
+If you keep fish, then the chances are that you often carry out large, frequent water changes.
+The shrimp will not enjoy these changes, and they can trigger premature moults and 'random' deaths.

-Shrimp and fish do not always enjoy the same water parameters, so you may find that it ends up being a compromise for one or the other.
-A recent trend in keeping hillstream loaches (usually Sewellia or Gastromyzon spp.) with shrimp is a typical example, given the loaches’ love of torrential conditions.
+Shrimp and fish do not always enjoy the same water parameters, so you may find you need to find a compromise.
+A recent trend in keeping hillstream loaches (usually Sewellia or Gastromyzon spp.) with shrimp is a typical example.
+The loaches’ love torrential conditions, whereas the shrimp cannot handle this fast flow.

-Shrimp can also be remarkably sensitive to pH, TDS (total dissolved solids) and temperature, all of which are much easier to adjust if they are the sole occupants of the tank.
+Shrimp are also quite sensitive to pH, TDS and temperature.
+You will find it much easier to adjust these if they are the sole occupants of the tank.
+This also means you need to introduce shrimp to their new home slowly and carefully.

-Even more dangerous to the entire colony can be the death of a fish or snail.
-The devastation caused by a dead but well-hidden Tylomelania snail is indelibly etched on my brain and I no longer deliberately keep snails with my shrimp.
+Even more dangerous to the entire colony can be the death of a fish or large snail.
+The devastation from a dead but well-hidden Tylomelania snail is something I cannot forget.
+I no longer deliberately keep snails with my shrimp because of this to ensure water quality remains optimal.

-Sadly, the Dwarf ramshorns missed that memo, so they continue to inhabit my tanks, but it pays to be watchful as a mass die-off of pest snails may be more difficult to spot but just as toxic as the death of a larger snail or fish.
+Sadly, the dwarf ramshorns missed that memo, so they continue to inhabit my tanks.
+It pays to be watchful as a mass pest snail die-off may be more difficult to spot but just as toxic as the death of a larger snail or fish.

-Dead fish do not always have the good manners to die out in the open and can remain hidden, causing an ammonia spike that can easily wipe out your colony.
+Dead fish do not always have the good manners to die out in the open and can remain hidden.
+This can cause an ammonia spike that can easily wipe out your colony.
 Medicating fish in the case of illness is fraught with danger, as many medications are not invertebrate-safe.
-All the more reason to keep a spare hospital tank, but if you are anything like me a hospital tank quickly becomes the next shrimp tank!
+All the more reason to keep a spare hospital tank.

 Eggs and shrimplets are high risk.